Akbar Khan (general, born 1912): Victoria Cross citation

-Indo-Pakistan War 1947–1948
+Pakistan Army

+A painting of Brigadier Khan c.
+1948, exhibited at the Army Institute of Military History.

+During the Partition of India in 1947, Lieutenant-Colonel Khan opted for the Pakistan Army.

-At the time of the independence of Pakistan in 1947, Akbar Khan was a member of the sub-committee involved in the division of the armed forces between India and Pakistan.
+At the time of the independence of Pakistan in 1947, Akbar Khan was a member of the sub-committee involved in the division of the armed forces between the newly created states of India and Pakistan.
+He was also the only serving officer of the Pakistan Army who held a DSO.
+In September 1947, he was appointed Director of weapons and equipment at the General Headquarters in Rawalpindi.

 Akbar Khan's own book Raiders in Kashmir (National Book Foundation, Pakistan, 1975) gives a thorough account of his role in the Pakistani attack on Maharaja Hari Singh's princely state of Jammu and Kashmir.
 His original role was in arranging guns and devising strategies for the Poonch rebels organised by Sardar Ibrahim with the assistance of the Pakistan Army.
 He makes clear he had no involvement in the Pashtun lashkars organised by Khurshid Anwar, which invaded the state on 22 October 1947.

 Less than two months after Independence, fighting started in Kashmir, the Indian Army landed in Srinagar and confronted the Pathan tribesmen who were advancing towards the valley.
 Akbar Khan, who was then a brigadier, assumed command of the regulars and irregulars fighting against the Indian forces and was given the code name "General Tariq".

+In July 1950, Brigadier Akbar Khan successfully completed the 6th Course at the British Joint Services Staff College (JSSC).
+It was during this time that he met communists in London, which led him to come under suspicion by British intelligence agencies.
+In December 1950, he was promoted to Major General.
+He was proposed to be appointed as the first native Commander-in-Chief of the Pakistan Army along with Major-general Ayub Khan.
+On 9 March 1951, Akbar Khan, then Chief of the General Staff was arrested by police when his involvement in the Rawalpindi Conspiracy came to light.